* This is the Professional Version. *

 Eating habits may be disordered.
 Adjusting to new eating habits can be difficult.

-Overall 30-day mortality in hospitals accredited by the American Society of Bariatric Surgery as centers of excellence (COE) is 0.2 to 0.3%.
+In hospitals accredited by the American Society of Bariatric Surgery as centers of excellence (COE), overall 30-day mortality is 0.2 to 0.3%.
 However, some data indicate that lower rates of serious complications are predicted more accurately by the number of procedures done in the hospital and by the surgeon than by COE status.

 Mortality is higher with RYGB than laparoscopic AGB and higher with open procedures (2.1%) than laparoscopic procedures (0.2%).
 Factors that predict higher risk of mortality include a history of deep venous thrombosis or pulmonary embolism, obstructive sleep apnea, and poor functional status.
 Other factors such as severe obesity (BMI > 50), older age, and male sex have also been associated with higher risk, but the evidence is inconsistent.

 Average excess weight loss depends on the procedure.

 Percentage of weight loss is related to the frequency of follow-ups and number of band adjustments.
 Patients with a lower BMI tend to lose more excess weight than those with a higher BMI.

 Longer-term data are not available.